Lean Enterprise Institute Logo

 About James Morgan, PhD

-Jim is a senior advisor at Lean Enterprise Institute and a board member at Adrian Steel.
-He has a unique blend of industry leadership experience and rigorous scholarship, which he draws upon to improve organizational performance at a select group of companies.
-Jim’s most recent industry experience was as Chief…
+Jim is currently a senior advisor at the Lean Enterprise Institute (LEI) and a board member at Adrian Steel.
+He has a unique blend of industry leadership experience and rigorous scholarship, which he draws from to support senior leaders and help improve organizational performance in the aerospace, energy technology, heavy…

 Read more about James Morgan, PhD